-Regardless of your swimming ability or confidence in the water one piece of equipment that is becoming more widely used and available for swimming outdoors is the open water swim buoy.
-This is the one item, also known as a pull buoy, that in my humble opinion is the one essential piece of your kit that you should own if planning to swim anywhere that might take you out of your depth, into water that might have a current or if you are to swim alone or away from your main group.
+Regardless of your swimming ability or confidence in the water one piece of equipment that is becoming more widely used and available for swimming outdoors is the pull or open water swim buoy.
+This is the one item that in my humble opinion is the one essential piece of your kit that you should own if planning to swim anywhere that might take you out of your depth, into water that might have a current or if you are to swim alone or away from your main group.

 In this article I will be explaining what a swim buoy is, how it can help, where you can find them and also some of my own personal experiences when swimming with one.